austince/flink-ci-flink/docs/dev/table/connectors/filesystem.md

 The file system connector itself is included in Flink and does not require an additional dependency.
 A corresponding format needs to be specified for reading and writing rows from and to a file system.

 The file system connector allows for reading and writing from a local or distributed filesystem.
-A filesystem can be defined as:
+A filesystem table can be defined as:

 <div class="codetabs" markdown="1">
 <div data-lang="DDL" markdown="1">